 Enter your EIN, name, and address in the spaces provided.
 You must enter your name and EIN here and on page 2.
-Enter the business (legal) name that you used when you applied for your EIN on Form SS-4, Application for Employer Identification Number.
-For example, if you are a sole proprietor, enter "Ronald Smith" on the Name line and "Ron's Cycles" on the Trade Name line.
-Leave the Trade Name line blank if it is the same as your Name.
+Enter the business (legal) name that you used when you applied for your EIN on Form SS-4.
+For example, if you're a sole proprietor, enter "Ronald Smith" on the Name line and "Ron's Cycles" on the Trade Name line.
+Leave the Trade Name line blank if it is the same as vour Name.